 - Type of Business.
 If you’re a B2B marketer, you might target a specific industry or company that has a certain number of locations, like a franchise business.

 - Psychographics.
 Consider the hobbies, interests, and lifestyles of your target market.
-For example, if you’re selling fishing equipment, a specific group of fishing enthusiasts would be a great fit for your message.
+For example, if you’re marketing veterinary services, a specific group of dog owners would be a great fit for your message.

 - Buyer’s Journey Status.
 Depending upon where your customers are in the buyer’s journey, you can send them the message they need to hear.
 One direct mail advertising example would be sending mail to someone who hasn’t ordered from you in a while.
 A “Come Back” offer is appropriately tailored for this very specific group.
 It wouldn’t make sense for anyone else.

 When you target very specific groups based on their demands and desires, you can optimize your next direct mail advertising campaign.
 Break down your target markets into very specific groups.
 This will allow you to deliver highly focused offers that appeal to their needs as a customer.

 Direct Mail Advertising: Let’s Create Your Next Advertising Campaign

 MSP is an industry leader in direct mail advertising.
 Let us help you put the well-known and lesser-known direct mail advertising techniques to work for you.
 With more than 65 years of experience in direct mail advertising, we can help you create and schedule your marketing campaigns for success.
 Contact an MSP representative today and let’s discuss your goals.